fltk/fltk/README.Wayland.txt

 ==============

 Version 1.4 of the FLTK library introduces support of the public FLTK API on the Wayland platform.
-It requires a Wayland-equipped OS which means Linux.
+It requires a Wayland-equipped OS, namely Linux or FreeBSD.
 Pre-existing platform-independent source code for FLTK 1.3.x should build and run unchanged with FLTK 1.4 and the Wayland platform.
 The code has been tested on Debian, Ubuntu and Fedora with 3 distinct Wayland